godatadriven/godatadriven-blog/content/neo4j-ha.md

 Latex:

 <span class="lead">
 In this blog we will show you how easy it is to create a Neo4j HA cluster on a Raspberry pi cluster including a proxy server in front to get most out of the setup.
-Questions will raise: "Why would you install a Neo4j cluster on a Raspberry?".
-Well, to be honest: Because it's fun and because we can ;)
+You might think: "Why would you install a Neo4j cluster on a Raspberry?"
+Well, to be honest: Because it's fun and because we can ;).
 </span>

 Personally, I am known to be a big fan of Neo4j, simply because it is a great graph-database.
 Most of the times I work with just a single instance.
 Most production systems however run in a High Availability setup.
 In the past period I have experimented with the set-up of such a Raspberry pi cluster.
 In this article I'll share my learnings during this experiment.